Nevada QDRO Attorneys

 The essential idea of these plans is that the employee’s fund balance belongs to them.
 These plans still require drafting a QDRO for legal division, which necessitates including specific terms and language to correctly divide each party’s share upon finalizing their divorce.
 How much is subject to division is determined either by contribution or the time rule formula.

 Since 2003, McFarling Law group has helped clients draft QDROs and determine the appropriate division of 401(k) plans and other retirement accounts.
-An experienced Las Vegas quadro attorney will help you correctly prepare your QDRO.
+An experienced Nevada quadro attorney will help you correctly prepare your QDRO.
 We will thoroughly review your documentation to ensure your QDRO is accurately delineated and the details thoroughly vetted.